hashicorp/nomad/website/source/docs/jobspec/index.html.md

 * `service` - Nomad integrates with Consul for service discovery.
 A service block represents a routable and discoverable service on the network.
-Nomad automatically registers when a task is started and de-registers it when the task transitons to the dead state.
+Nomad automatically registers when a task is started and de-registers it when the task transitions to the dead state.
 [Click here](/docs/jobspec/servicediscovery.html) to learn more about services.

 *   `env` - A map of key/value representing environment variables that